Jessica Jacobs: Biography

 Born in Canberra, Australia, Jessica Jacobs was the middle child of Joanna and Brendan Jacobs and the sister of Adam, Seth and Charlie Jacobs.

 Jacobs began acting at the age of nine.
 Jacobs appeared as Marta von Trapp in the Melbourne production of the 1999–2000 Australian stage revival tour of The Sound of Music, taking over from Rachel Marley who had played the role in the opening Sydney production.
 In addition to The Saddle Club, Jacobs was featured in the television series Fergus McPhail, Worst Best Friends, and Holly's Heroes.
 Jacobs replaced Marisa Siketa on The Saddle Club after she left the show to star on Neighbours.
 Jessica studied ballet and classical violin when she was six years old.
 Jacobs eventually learned how to play bass guitar.
 Until her death she was a member of The Volten Sins.
 Jacobs and Janelle Corlass-Brown released a CD Single for their song "Trouble" in 2003.
 Jacobs was in Year 12 at the time of her death.
 She was six months away from leaving Sandringham College and getting her Victorian Certificate of Education.
 Jacobs had planned to move in with older brother Adam and attend Victorian College of the Arts to study bass guitar and establish herself as a musician.
 Jacobs was a Christian (Anglican Church of Australia).
 In the months before her death Jacobs took a break from acting to focus on school and music.
 Jacobs had been working at a local bakery until the day she died.
 Prior to her death, Jacobs was working on music for series three of The Saddle Club.
 A year after Jacobs' death, her mother, Joanna Jacobs. founded the Jessica Jacobs School of Drama.

 Death

 On 10 May 2008, Jacobs was walking along the platform at Cheltenham railway station, Melbourne, when she tripped and fell onto the tracks and was fatally hit by a train arriving at the platform.
 The police took several hours to identify her because Jacobs, who was returning from an overnight stay with a friend, was carrying a fake ID.

-Jacobs was buried in St Kilda Cemetery in St Kilda, Victoria, Australia.
+Jacobs was buried in St Kilda Cemetery in St Kilda, Victoria.